sharontherese/sharon-kabel/content/post/periti-longform/index.md

 **Phase 1: Names and Countries**

 With the Vatican’s list, I had no reliable pieces of uniquely identifying information.
 ‘Council sessions attended’ was unhelpful, except perhaps as a cross-reference once I found the peritus.
 ‘Religious order abbreviation’ helped, but only for the religious - and most periti were diocesan.
 Even among the religious, I had to figure out the Latin abbreviation.
-For example, the order Diocesan Workers (_“Sac.
-Op.”_ in the AAS list) got maddeningly mixed up with Dominicans (_"OP"_) and priests (_"sacerdote"_, abbreviated as _sac._ in many results).

 The Latinized first name proved to be a mixed blessing.
 The famous periti were easy - Ratzinger Ioseph is Joseph Ratzinger, Pope Benedict XVI.
 Even then, what counts as his “real” first name?
 Technically, it would be Josef, but is that how people would search for it?